 Tikal

 Tikal is one of the most visited destinations in Guatemala.
 Because of its mysterious atmosphere, and location in the dense jungle, I think it is one of the most impressive archaeological Maya sites.
 You’ll be able to observe an ancient Maya city, with ruins of pyramids and palaces in a beautiful jungle environment, while being surrounded by countless monkeys, coatis, butterflies and birds.
 Tikal is best to be explored with a professional guide, making sure you get the maximum out of your trip.
-Interested in reading more about a day tour to Tikal?
-Read the full article about Tikal Guatemala here.

 Yaxhá

-If you feel like doing something more off the beaten track, it is worth to add Yaxhá to your travel itinerary as well.
+If you feel like doing something more off the beaten track, it is worth to add Yaxhá to your 3 weeks in Guatemala travel itinerary as well.
 You could do this on the second day.
 Yaxhá is less visited than Tikal but also a beautiful archaeological Maya site, located at the Laguna Yaxhá, in the jungle.
 It is recommended to watch the sunset here from the 30 meterhigh temple (structure 216 or temple or the hands).
 In that case, you can spend the first night in Flores and the second night near the Yaxhá national park.
-Interested in reading more about visiting Yaxhá?
-Read the full article about Yaxhá here.

 Flores